 The authors share personal reflections.

-The next Institute for Global Healthcare Leadership (new name) will be held 13-15 November 2019 in the Washington, DC, area.
-The registration deadline is 15 August.
+The next Institute for Global Healthcare Leadership (new name) will be held 13-15 November 2019 in the Washington, D.C., area.
+The registration deadline is 16 October.

 It was empowering, by Paula Alexander-Delpech

 For nursing, global leadership was initially personified by a young social reformer by the name of Florence Nightingale.
 Moved by newspaper reports she read of horrendous conditions experienced by British soldiers wounded in the Crimean War, she challenged nurses in her country to leave their homes and travel with her to Turkey—nearly 2,500 miles distant on the Anatolian Peninsula—to care for the soldiers.
 Through her example and writings, Nightingale became known for her advocacy and helped define global leadership for nursing.
 London was thus a fitting location this past September when nurse leaders from around the world gathered for the Emerging Global Healthcare Leadership Symposium.
 [For future symposia, the name has been changed to Institute for Global Healthcare Leadership.]
 An Edith Anderson Leadership Education Grant from the Sigma Foundation for Nursing helped fund my attendance.

 Presentation topics included global health understanding and measurement, the global economy, global health workforce planning, and safety and security concerns.
 Also addressed were acculturation of global migrants and sociocultural and political awareness.
 Case studies enabled the audience to hear personal stories about the journeys that presenters took in becoming global leaders.
 Attendees were challenged to reflect on their own purposes, values, and unique attributes that contribute to their becoming global leaders.
 It was empowering to hear from people who, like Nightingale more than 150 years ago, challenged their nurse colleagues to make a difference.